 “What are you going to get rid of, if you buy that?”

 I make plans to clear my closet.
 Then the deed never gets done.

-Deadlines get set.
-They arrive.
 The closet remains bulging.

-That makes a REAL mess.
+That really made a mess.